DipJar/sequelize-encrypted/README.md

 ## How it works

-The `safe` returns a sequelize BLOB field configured with getters/setters for decrypting and encrypting data.
+The `withVault` adds a sequelize BLOB field to the model configured with getters/setters for decrypting and encrypting data.
 Encrypted JSON encodes the value you set and then encrypts this value before storing in the database.

-Additionally, there are `.field` methods which return sequelize VIRTUAL fields that provide access to specific fields in the encrypted vault.
+Additionally, is a `FIELD` type that is replaced with a sequelize VIRTUAL field that provides access to specific fields in the encrypted vault.
 It is recommended that these are used to get/set values versus using the encrypted field directly.

-When calling `.vault` or `.field` you must specify the field name.
-This cannot be auto-detected by the module.

 ## Generating a key